paulmillr/noble-ciphers/README.md

 For non-deterministic (not ECB) schemes, initialization vector (IV) is mixed to block/key;
 and each new round either depends on previous block's key, or on some counter.

-As for block modes: we only expose GCM & SIV for now.

 - ECB — simple deterministic replacement.
 Dangerous: always map x to y.
 See [AES Penguin](https://words.filippo.io/the-ecb-penguin/)
 - CBC — key is previous round’s block.
 Hard to use: need proper padding, also needs MAC
 - CTR — counter, allows to create streaming cipher.
 Requires good IV.
 Parallelizable.
 OK, but no MAC
-- GCM — modern CTR, parallel, with MAC.
-Not ideal:
+- GCM — modern CTR, parallel, with MAC
-  - Conservative key wear-out is `2**32` (4B) msgs
-  - MAC can be forged: see Poly1305 section above
-- SIV — synthetic initialization vector, nonce-misuse-resistant
-  - Can be 1.5-2x slower than GCM by itself
+- SIV — synthetic initialization vector, nonce-misuse-resistant, 1.5-2x slower than GCM.
-  - nonce misuse-resistant schemes guarantee that if a nonce repeats, then the only security loss is that identical plaintexts will produce identical ciphertexts
+  Guarantees that, when a nonce is repeated, the only security loss is that identical plaintexts will produce identical ciphertexts.
-  - MAC can be forged: see Poly1305 section above
 - XTS — used in hard drives.
 Similar to ECB (deterministic), but has `[i][j]` tweak arguments corresponding to sector i and 16-byte block (part of sector) j.
 Not authenticated!

+GCM / SIV are not ideal:
+  - Conservative key wear-out is `2**32` (4B) msgs
+  - MAC can be forged: see Poly1305 section above.
+Same for SIV

 ## Security